 English lyric poets who supported King Charles I and wrote during

-his reign.
+his reign and who opposed the Puritans, his political enemies.
 The major Cavalier poets included Carew, Waller,

 Lovelace, Sir John Suckling, and Herrick.
 They largely abandoned